amansanghvi/Katan-gameplayer/README.md

-Game playe for settelers of Katan
+Game player for settelers of Katan